Installing Enterprise Agents on Cisco Routers with Docker

 Install the Docker Image from Bootflash

-If the router was purchased after August 15th, 2021, the router will have the ThousandEyes Enterprise Agent available in bootflash.
+If the router was purchased after August 15th, 2021, the router has the ThousandEyes Enterprise Agent available in bootflash.

 To verify if it is available, use the following command: Dut1#dir bootflash:/apps